-D Minor scale for guitar presented by diagram.
+D Minor scale for guitar.

-The D Minor is a seven-note scale, also called natural D Minor.
+The D Minor is a seven-note scale, also called Natural D Minor.
 Colored circles mark the tones in the diagram, with darker color highlighting the root notes.
 The root notes are always D tones.
 In the two-octave pattern, the first root note is on the 6th string, 10th fret.

 2 octavesNotes: D - E - F - G - A - Bb - C Intervals: 2 - 1 - 2 - 2 - 1 - 2 - 2 Type: Septonic

 The scale displayed with its numeric formula and scale degrees.

 The main chords that are related to this scale are the following: